Close up of a vervet monnkey with black face framed with white fur, and grey fur on the top of its head

 A wild vervet © Ivan Sabayuki, Unsplash

-What are the threats to vervet monkeys?
+What are the biggest threats to vervet monkeys?

 Vervets are also killed for bushmeat in some areas.
 For example, in Uganda, where vervets are considered problematic because of human-wildlife conflict, people are allowed to hunt them to reduce damages and losses to their crops.